shekhargulati/nexus/README.md

-Run your Tomcat on OpenShift
+Nexus on OpenShift
 ============================

-This git repository helps you get up and running quickly w/ a tomcat installation on OpenShift.
+This git repository will help you get up and running quickly with nexus running on tomcat on OpenShift.

 Create a DIY app on OpenShift
 ----------------------------